 There’s a lot of press given to Artificial Intelligence and Data these days, and justifiably so.
-It’s seeping into every corner of industry, disrupting incumbents and re-inventing the unimaginable.
+It’s seeping into every corner of the industry, disrupting incumbents and re-inventing the unimaginable.

 But there’s a lot of businesses that are still yet to understand the value their unstructured data could have on their business.